cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ```

 !!!
 Important
-    The name of the script needs to be exactly the one provided since is used by the kubectl auto-complete process
+    The name of the script needs to be exactly the one provided since it's used by the kubectl auto-complete process

 ## Use

-Once the plugin was installed and deployed, you can start using it like this:
+Once the plugin is installed and deployed, you can start using it like this:

 ```sh
 kubectl cnpg <command> <args...>